Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 # Deployment

+## GitHub Pages
 1. Log into GitHub and locate the repository.
 2. At the top locate the settings option
-3. Locate GitHub Pages options at the bottom of the page.
+3. Scroll towards  the bottom of the page and locate GitHub Pages
 4. Click on the link "Check it out here!"
-4. In 'Source' dropdown, select 'Master' from the branch options.
+4. Under 'Source' dropdown, click 'Master' from the options.
-Click the save button.
+5. Click the save button.
-The site is now published though it may not be accesible straight away.
+6. The site is now published, it may not be available immediately.
-The site URL will be visable on the green bar under the section header.
-This will remain there permanently and you can refer back to it at any time.
+7. The site URL is visible on the green bar under the "Github Pages".

-## Github Pages
+## Github Clone

+1. First you need to install the GitPod Browser Extension.
+2. Log into GitHub and locate the repository.
+3. Click the green "Gitpod" button just below the Settings.
+4. Now you created a new Gitpod workspace from the code in Github

+# Credits

+## Content

+- All content was written by Iris Smok
+- The structure of the gallery page is similar to the "Love Running" gallery page.
+I customized the design to fit my website.

+- [Responsive navbar and hamburger menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) - this site is used to help me build a responsive navbar and hamburger menu

+## Media

+- All images were taken from  [Shutterstock](https://www.shutterstock.com/home) and [Unsplash photo](https://unsplash.com/)

-## Credits
+## Acknowledgements

+- I was inspired to do this project for my sister Ivana.
+I want to encourage her to open her own salon.I was inspired to